 Generally, the wireless providers state they support the Proposal's directive for wireless providers to file emergency operations plans with the Commission.
-However, the wireless providers caution against adopting uniform or prescriptive standards310 and instead, point to the need for flexibility to maintain emergency operations plans that are tailored to their operations.311 but argues against adopting any rules beyond what was otherwise created by the carriers in their normal course of maintaining their networks.314
+However, the wireless providers caution against adopting uniform or prescriptive standards and instead, point to the need for flexibility to maintain emergency operations plans that are tailored to their operations.

-For example, AT&T Wireless states its business continuity and emergency management plan outlines its strategies and procedures for emergency response that impact its network, 312 and adds that it will share this plan with the Commission and relevant emergency responders.
-313 Likewise T-Mobile states it also maintains a business continuity plan and can provide it to the Commission,
+For example, AT&T Wireless states its business continuity and emergency management plan outlines its strategies and procedures for emergency response that impact its network, and adds that it will share this plan with the Commission and relevant emergency responders.
+Likewise T-Mobile states it also maintains a business continuity plan and can provide it to the Commission, but argues against adopting any rules beyond what was otherwise created by the carriers in their normal course of maintaining their networks.